noamrubin22/finalproject/README.md

 # Music visualization
-Final project of the programming minor - music will be used as data and by using d3 it will be visualized.
+## Final project of the programming minor Noam Rubin 10800565
-Noam Rubin 10800565 - June 2018
+D3 visualization using music as data.

 ## Problem statement
 This visualization will be an addition for music lovers that either don’t have the knowledge of how to use a synthesizer or don’t have the money to buy one.
 Often when a great idea of manipulating a song comes by it’s impossible for them to implement it.
 Complementing knowledge about how songs are being constructed would help the process of creating a new song.